ammar-qazi/HisaabFlow/README.md

 Upload a CSV file and see if the detection and categorization work.
 Tweak the patterns as needed.

-The configuration system is forgiving - you can adjust things as you learn how your bank formats their data.
+The configuration system is forgiving.
+You can adjust things as you learn how your bank formats their data.
+You can also ask any of the LLMs to help with it since they can understand .conf files.

 ## Project Structure

 ```
-flowparser/
+HisaabFlow/
 ├── backend/                 # Python FastAPI backend
 │   ├── main.py             # Main server
 │   ├── api/                # Modular API endpoints